Plan Routes (Map Viewer)

 • Polygon barrier layer—Polygon features that block traffic across entire areas of the street network.
 The polygon barriers prohibit travel anywhere the polygon intersects the street.
 Examples of polygon barriers include a flood or forest fire.

-You can choose a layer using the Layer button or use the Draw input features button to create a sketch layer to use as the input.
+You can choose a layer using the Layer button, or use the Draw input features button to create a sketch layer to use as the input.

-A count of features is displayed below the layer name.
+For feature inputs, a count of features is displayed below the layer name.
 The count includes all features in the layer, except features that have been removed using a filter.
 Environment settings, such as Processing extent, are not reflected in the feature count.
 For line and polygon barriers, support is determined by the number of intersecting streets rather than the count of features.

 Analysis settings